The Black Mouth Pom Cur is a mixture of the Black Mouth Cur and the Pomeranian.

 He may be a tough dog on the hunt.
 However, with his family, he is kind, loyal, and protective.
 He is also good with children.
 His handler must be calm, confident, and authoritative.

-It is recommended that training begin as soon as the puppy is brought home.
+It is recommended that training begins as soon as the puppy is brought home.
 He is not to be trusted with smaller animals.

 It is not his intention to hurt other animals.
 It’s his hunter’s instinct that causes him to be aggressive toward smaller non-canine animals.